10 Shih Tzu Haircuts & Grooming Styles in 2025 (With Pictures)

 8. Medium Length

-The medium length Shih Tzu haircut is exactly what it sounds like.
-If you want to keep your Shih Tzu warmer during the cooler months but don’t want the high maintenance requirements of the long coat, find a nice medium.
+The medium-length Shih Tzu haircut is exactly what it sounds like.
+If you want to keep your Shih Tzu warmer during the cooler months but don’t want the high maintenance requirements of the long coat, the medium length is perfect.

 9. Fluffy Tail

-The fluffy tail is many Shih Tzu owners’ favorite thing about their pup.
-This haircut trims the rest of your Shih Tzu’s hair short, including around the face, but leaves the tail long and fluffy.
-It’s great for summertime while still accentuating one of your Shih Tzu’s best features.
+The fluffy tail keeps the rest of your Shih Tzu’s hair short, including around the face, but leaves the tail long and fluffy.
+It’s great for summertime and accentuates one of your Shih Tzu’s best features.

 10. Bangs

-Let’s go back to the 90s by giving your Shih Tzu some cute bangs.
-This particular style keeps the rest of the fur a couple of inches in length, while leaving the hair on the top of the head and around the eyes longer.
-But, you can cut the rest of the hair as short as you want to really make the bangs stand out.
+Let’s return to the 90s by giving your Shih Tzu cute bangs.
+This style keeps the rest of the fur a couple of inches long, leaving the hair on the top of the head and around the eyes longer.
+However, you can cut the rest of the hair as short as you want to make the bangs stand out.

 How Often Does Shih Tzu Need a Haircut?

-The length of time you go in between grooming visits is entirely up to you.
-Some people like to do grooming at home, while others love to pamper their pup, taking them out for a full body treatment.
-Ultimately, it’s up to you.
+The length of time between grooming visits is entirely up to you.
+Some dog owners like to groom their pups at home, while others love to pamper their pups by taking them out for a full-body treatment.

-With any cut, you’ll find that your Shih Tzu’s hair grows pretty quickly.
+You’ll find that your Shih Tzu’s hair grows pretty quickly with any cut.
 A good recommendation is to wait 4 to 6 weeks in between cuts.
 However, you can go longer if you keep up with trims and maintenance.

-Many people have the misconception that if their Shih Tzu’s hair is short, they will be a lot cooler in the summertime.
-And while cutting it to a shorter length can let the breeze flow through it easier, it doesn’t necessarily mean that your Shih Tzu will be cooler.
+Many people believe that if their Shih Tzu’s hair is short, they will be a lot cooler in the summertime.
+Cutting it to a shorter length can make the breeze flow through it easier, but it doesn’t necessarily mean your Shih Tzu will be cooler.

-Their coats are designed to help them maintain body temperature.
+Their coats are designed to help them maintain their body temperature.
 So, long hair works just as well in most cases.
-You can tell by touching your Shih Tzu that they have a very fine, downy coat that is already pretty light.
+You can tell by touching your Shih Tzu that they have a fine, downy coat.

-Cuts are much more of a way to provide convenience during grooming than to help them maintain temperature.
+Cuts are much more of a way to provide convenience during grooming than to help them cool down.

-The fantastic thing about owning a beautifully long-haired barker like the Shih Tzu is that you can try out all sorts of nifty hairdos.
-Not only do breeders offer many of the classics, like the puppy cut and teddy bear cut, but they can also offer a bunch of cute cuts all their own.
+Owning a beautifully long-haired barker like the Shih Tzu allows you to experiment with several hairstyles.
+Not only do breeders offer many of the classics, like the puppy cut and teddy bear cut, but they can also give your Shih Tzu a show-dog cut.

-So, you can try out a new style for your pup and have some stored away for later.
-Ask your groomer to spruce up a standard cut with something unique—bangs, a bow, a braid, or other accessories.
-Your Shih Tzu will look so adorable, you won’t be able to stop taking pictures!
+You can also ask your groomer to spruce up a standard cut with bangs, a bow, a braid, or other accessories.
+Your Shih Tzu will look so adorable you won’t be able to stop taking pictures!